 Important developments to the general rules concerning arbitration in Romania have been seen as a result of public discontent over the previous evolution of the main local arbitration body, the CICA.
-The reform enacted through Decision No. 1/2014 of the CICA board for the adoption of the new Rules of Arbitration has brought about significant changes to the Rules, and has addressed the main points of dissatisfaction regarding the previous Rules.
+The substantial reform by the 2018 CICA Rules has brought about significant changes to the arbitration procedure, and has addressed the main points of dissatisfaction regarding the previous 2014 Rules.